 Hiccups in infants are a fairly common occurrence.
 They’re not serious, but they can be annoying at most for the babies involved.
 But how do we cure hiccups in infants?

 My baby Shane always has the hiccups.
 For whatever reason, she would suddenly launch into these tiny sound effects.
 It is quite cute actually, the way she does it.

 I am not surprised anymore because even when she was in my tummy, she would get the hiccups several times a day.
 You would really see my baby bump moving and jerking and it was quite uncomfortable, or at least for me.

 Now that she is already one month old, it persists.
-Before feeding, after feeding, before crying, after crying, before burping, after burping, during a cough, etc etc. For whatever reason.
+Before breastfeeding, after feeding, before crying, after crying, before burping, after burping, during a cough, and many other occasions.
+For whatever reason.
 I did research about this and it seems there is really nothing wrong with this, except that it can get annoying for them.
 But Shane doesn’t seem to mind.

-But one of the age-old remedies to hiccups that people believe is effective is the wet paper.
-I first heard this from my mother and she said it was good to put wet paper on the baby’s forehead.
-I have seen her do it when my younger brother was a baby.
+But one of the age-old remedies to hiccups in infants that people believe is effective is the wet paper.
+I first heard this from my mother, who did this on my brother.
+She said it was good to put wet paper on the baby’s forehead.
+I have seen her do it many times when my younger brother was a baby.

 And I have seen other mothers do it.
 In fact, some people say it is more effective when what is used to wet the paper is the mother’s saliva.
 Ewwww….

 Now, my mother-in-law has reminded me about it.
 And whenever Shane is with her when the baby gets the hiccups, you would surely find a paper stuck on the baby’s forehead.
 I think it is a Filipino thing.